 FCRC can be reached by calling (301) 759-9244.

 Drs.
 Renee Conner and June Bracken were certified in March 2014 for the nationally recognized program known as Mental Health First Aid.
 Mental Health First Aid teaches the basic knowledge and skills to respond to an individual in distress.
 Drs.
 Conner and Bracken were certified both as mental health “first aiders” and as instructors to teach the program.
 They have trained 28 ACM employees to be certified as mental health “first aiders” - providing employees with valuable skills to manage distressed students and to know what to do if a student is in crisis.
 College employees who have completed the training receive a koala sticker to place on their doors or desks so they can be identified.
 Look for the Koala!!

-Allegany College of Maryland has registered with College Response to offer online screening programs for depression, generalized anxiety disorder, PTSD, bipolar disorder, use disorders, and eating disorders.
+Allegany College of Maryland has registered with MindWise to offer online screening programs for depression, generalized anxiety disorder, PTSD, bipolar disorder, alcohol/drug use disorders, and eating disorders.
 These free personal assessments can be completed by any student from any Internet connection;